 You should choose a data room that fits your budget.
 Some providers have prices that are too high for the quality of their software — so try to determine if the data room you’ve liked is worth its money.

 9. Demo version

 Any good provider offers a free demo version that allows potential customers to see the software from within.
 Some vendors offer a free trial — that’s the perfect option.
-Look for a provider with either of these features and make sure you test the software before paying for it.
+Look for a data room provider with either of these features and make sure you test the software before paying for it.